 Step 3 – Edit Your Picture or Add Elements

-Once you’re ready to get started on your alternative images, you could add measurements or texts that would help explain the product.
+Once you’re ready to get started on your product images, you could add text, captions or effects.
 You can also add additional objects such as sale tags too.
-You can add text or other elements as shown below:

 Step 4 – Download